This document is also available in PDF (863 KB) [help with PDF files]

 6. Bar Code Symbol Length

-The bar code symbol, including the leading and trailing quiet (blank) zones, as well as the human readability part, must be within the area stated at "Delimited Area" in Part II.
+The bar code symbol, including the leading and trailing quiet (blank) zones, as well as the human readability part, must be within the area stated at "Delimited Area" in Part II of this Appendix.

 7. Human Readable Format